tomatohammado/ga-wdi-project-2/README.md

 At any time, the user can click on the Main Header (rendered using a free custom Star Wars themed font) to navigate back to the home page.

----
+## Bonus Features

-I have also implemented user authentication as a bonus feature.
+I have also implemented user authentication using Passport

 A users can sign up, and register an unused email and any password.
 If a user tries to signup an email that is already registered, the signup page will reload and flash an error message.

 Upon a successful signup, the now registered user is automatically logged in and redirected to the homepage.